-I needed to stretch my legs after being cooped up in a museum all day, so we went to gape at the Royal Palace and amble through the adjacent park.
+I needed to stretch my legs after being cooped up in a museum all day, so went to gape at the Royal Palace and amble through the adjacent park.
 After getting a waffle from the van outside the museum, of course.

 Even though I’ve been told that mussels are only in season in months that end in “r,” I couldn’t visit Brussels without having some meaty mollusks!
 I’m not sure that I believe all this “season” stuff because my gigantic order of mussels at L’Ultime Atome (another restaurant in Matogne) was excellent.
 Each one was plump and juicy, and there wasn’t an unopened shell or grain of sand in the bunch.

-After that we had time for one final walk through the Grand Place before buying our chocolate and heading home.
+After that I had time for one final walk through the Grand Place before buying chocolate and heading home.
 I may also have snuck in one more waffle.
 There are many chocolate shops on the square as well as on the street leading towards the old stock exchange, but I opted to buy my treats at the original Neuhaus store in the Galeries St-Hubert.
 If Neuhaus chocolate is good enough for the Belgian Royal Court, it’s good enough for me!